There are 6 public holidays throughout the year, they are:

 (section 16. of the Labour Standards Act)

-If these criteria are met, the employee has the right to be paid for the paid public holiday.
+Then the employee has the right to be paid for the paid public holiday.

-To establish the rate at which the employee should be paid requires multiplying the employee’s hourly rate of pay by the average number of hours worked in a day by the employee in the 3 weeks immediately preceding the holiday.
+To establish the rate at which the employee must be paid requires multiplying the employee’s hourly rate of pay by the average number of hours worked in a day by the employee in the 3 weeks immediately preceding the holiday.